Smile-Technion/undergraduate-projects/Projects_2020/Group_3/README.md

 # What was the purpose of our project?:
 The purpose of the project was to simulate impedace behavior in a robotirc matipulator to performs an electrical cable wiring mission.

-The project consists of:
+The project consists of.
- 1.Impedance simulation in Matlab using Simscape multibody.
+ 1. Impedance simulation in Matlab using Simscape multibody.
- 2.Simulation built in mujoco py which simulate the operation of 3 DOF robot in a cable wiring mission: PD and impedance      controllers are avaliable. controllers and Impedance parameters can be adjusted.
+ 2. Simulation built in mujoco py which simulate the operation of 3 DOF robot in a cable wiring mission: PD and impedance      controllers are avaliable. controllers and         Impedance parameters can be adjusted.
- 3.Reinforcement learning simulation built in mujoco py using gym enviroment and stable baselines DDPG algoritm. several      reward mechanisms has been tested.
+ 3. Reinforcement learning simulation built in mujoco py using gym enviroment and stable baselines DDPG algoritm. several      reward mechanisms has been tested.

 # Technical data - Installation of softwares: